DawinderGill/MusicPlayer-JetpackCompose/README.md

 <p align="center"><img src="screenshots/layers.png" alt="Project Structure" width="500"></p>

 ### BuildSrc Module
 The ``buildSrc`` layer is responsible for dependency management.
 It control and manage all dependencies in one place with Kotlin.
+Check my story on [medium](https://medium.com/@dawinderapps/dependency-management-with-buildsrc-and-kotlin-dsl-f6826e2a2383) if you want to learn about this in detail.

 ### App Module
 This module contails all the application relates classes, divided into different packages based on their responsibilities.